developpin/knockmem/README.md

 ===========
 knockmem -simple program for read/write data from physical memory.
 ____
-Using device **/dev/mem  (bold)**.
+Using device **/dev/mem**.
 Byte addresses in dev/mem are interpreted as physical memory addresses.
 For access to dev/mem demand execute with superuser privigeges.

 **SYNOPSIS**: knockmem [flag] [phys_addr] [size] {change}